jrhee63/security-portfolio/project-log.md

-# Development Log – Summer 2025 @ CACI
+# Project Log – Summer 2025 @ CACI

 Weekly breakdown of what I worked on, learned, and troubleshooted.